 Another myth is that suncream is only needed in the summer.
 Whilst UVB burning rays are at their highest between April and October and between 10am and 4pm, UVA rays are present all year round.
 UVA also passes through clouds and glass.
 You’re at risk of wrinkles, pigmentation and even skin cancer even indoors on a cloudy December day.
 This 69 year old lorry driver has marked ageing on one side of his face as a result of UVA rays penetrating his side window.

 Medical grade suncreams have been more rigorously tested than over-the-counter ones, and are therefore much more reliable.
-Advanced medical grade suncreams also protect against HEV and IR-A. We stock 4 such sun protection products at BrightNewMe.
+Advanced medical grade suncreams also protect against HEV and IR-A. We stock 5 medical grade sun protection products at BrightNewMe.

 The tinted ZO Oclipse Sunscreen and Primer SPF 30 is very popular with female patients who find that the colour contained within the cream gives them a nice radiant glow, and it works as a great primer under make-up too.
 As it is a physical suncream it won’t irritate rosacea or sensitive skins.